(last updated June 8, 2020)

 The tax filing and payment deadline has been extended to July 15.

 The IRS is currently processing refunds for people who’ve already filed their taxes.

-The IRS will start sending Economic Impact Payments to eligible Americans in April.
+The IRS started sending Economic Impact Payments to eligible Americans in April.

 Food Pick-Up Locations